Kind words matter more than ever. Have you heard them?

 In Queens, NYPD officers kneeled alongside demonstrators as civilians read the names of black people killed by police throughout the years.
 (Channel 9)

-Photo by Michael Starkie on Unsplash
+Photo by Meredith Spencer on Unsplash

-Photo by Gage Walker on Unsplash (Edited)
+Photo by NARINDER PAL on Unsplash

 Kind words matter more than ever.
 Have you heard them?